wjgoarxiv/LongChatGPT/README.md

 If you are a free user of ChatGPT, and you have a long paper to summarize, I recommend you to (1) upgrade your account to __[ChatGPT Plus](https://openai.com/blog/chatgpt-plus)__, or (2) repeat the input process several times to get better results.

 Unfortunately, the free version of ChatGPT cannot understand and store the long context of the input text, which leads to a poor performance.

+## CAUTION 2: PDF converting functionality deprecated!
+> [2023-04-05 updated]

+Even though I tried to make the PDF converting functionality work, I failed to do so (I tried `PyPDF2`, `pdfminer`, and `pdfplumber`).
+The problem is that **the converted markdown is NOT well-formatted, which leads to a poor results** from ChatGPT.

+I rather recommend you to just __manually copy and paste the contents by dragging the mouse.
+And then, paste them into a new input text file.__ This makes much better results than the PDF converting functionality.
+Sorry for your inconvenience.

 ## How to Install